 Even the best-packed fragile items can break if they move around inside a box.
 To prevent shifting:

 Different fragile belongings call for different packing methods.
-Here’s a detailed guide:
+Here’s a detailed guide for each.

 How to Pack Plates Safely

-• Wrap each plate individually with bubble wrap.
+- Wrap each plate individually with bubble wrap or packing paper.

-• Place plates vertically in a small box.
+- Place plates vertically in a small box, like records in a crate.

 Best Way to Pack Glasses and Stemware